- Program Areas

 - Noise and Emissions

 - Waste Reduction and Treatment in DoD Operations

 Nanostructured Copper Alloys as an Alternative to Copper-Beryllium

-If successful, this project will develop an environmentally benign nanostructured alloy with significant performance enhancements in both mechanical properties (in components such as bushings and bearings) and electrical performance (in contacts and electrical wire) relative to incumbent copper-beryllium alloys.
-By retaining copper as the principal base metal, the approach minimizes the degree of deviation from current practice (and experience), thereby accelerating the adoption of the technology by the defense sector.
-(Anticipated Project Completion - 2013)
+This project developed an environmentally benign nanostructured alloy with significant performance enhancements in mechanical properties (in components such as bushings) relative to CuBe alloys.
+By retaining copper as the principal base metal, the approach minimizes the degree of deviation from current practice (and experience), thereby potentially accelerating the adoption of the technology by the defense sector.